 In case you’re wondering if you should choose an MMA gym, a boxing gym or a regular one, here’s the essential difference: MMA and boxing gyms are highly focused on mastering their respective sports, which means you’ll be signing up for structured, regular training aimed at helping you learn the various skills necessary.

 MMA gyms offer lessons and training on the martial arts widely considered to be the most effective: Muay Thai Kickboxing, Wrestling, Boxing and Grappling.
-Some MMA gyms may also offer other workshops aimed at building cardio, stamina and endurance.
+Some MMA gyms may also offer other workshops to build cardio, stamina and endurance.

 Similarly, a boxing gym specialises in a specific martial art such as Muay Thai or Classic Boxing.
 MMA and boxing gyms require you to book your training sessions beforehand.